Kim Kardashian Shows Off Toned Arms As She Carries Baby Chicago Around L.A.

 “I work out about an hour-and-a-half every single day, heavy weights.
 I don’t do a lot of cardio.
 But honestly, like even my mom pulled me aside maybe a week ago and pulls me in a closet and is like, ‘What are you doing?’
 She says, ‘I don’t care what, I just need to know.’
 I’ve been working out really hardcore with a bodybuilder for one year.
 September is our one-year anniversary,” Kim Kardashian stated.

 “I’ve lost 20 pounds and I’m really proud of that.
 I was almost 140 forever and now I’m like 116 and it just feels good.
 I didn’t see results right away, but when you stick with something and you’re consistent, you will.
-So, I love it,” Kim Kardashian added.
+So, I love it,” Kardashian added.

-Fans will get to see more of Kim Kardashian and daughter, Chicago West, during Keeping Up with the Kardashians, which airs Sundays on E!
+Fans will get to see more of Kim Kardashian and daughter, Chicago West, on Keeping Up With the Kardashians, which airs Sundays on the E!
+Network.